Online Mental Health Counseling

 As noted below, each service order page contains its own Terms of Service.
 Fully informed consent is one of the most important foundations for ethical and professional counseling.

 - Each Agreement is different.
-The Agreement related to purchasing E-Mail Services is different than the Agreement related to purchasing Internet Chat Services.
-This is also true with respect to Telephone Services.
-Each service is somewhat different and requires a different set of Agreements between you and Dr. Sterling.
+The Agreement related to purchasing E-Mail Services is different than the Agreement related to purchasing Telephone Services.

 - Why are Agreements necessary?
 Informed consent is one of the most important prerequisites to providing ethical and professional counseling.
 When we consult someone in person, there is the opportunity to discuss all aspects of the service that we are attempting to purchase -- the advantages, disadvantages, risks, benefits, costs and guarantees.
 However, in a situation where the purchaser and the provider of services are not talking to each other in person, the advantages, disadvantages, risks, benefits, costs and guarantees need to be reasonably set out in writing.
 Agreements are a way of protecting the purchaser and the provider and enhancing the quality of the service provided.

 - How do you sign an Agreement online?
 You don't.
 However, by purchasing a service listed on a service order page at DearShrink.com, you will be signifying that you agree to the Terms of Service set out on the page from which you ordered the service.